Login Parents' Info Login Students' Info Login Staff's Info Login Vacancies Login Calendar Login Tenders

 1950-1960 - Co-Education and Independence

 • 1957: Established an affiliated English School for Girls, expanding educational opportunities.
+Introduction of Music Classes: The violin class was established, emphasizing the school’s growing dedication to fostering musical talents.

 • 1958: The School numbers drop from 550 to 300 due to the political situation as the school is seen as 'Un-Christian', An epidemic of the Asian Flue sweeps the school with half of its population being struck down in one day.
 The Alks building becomes one vast hospital.
+Physical Education Innovations: Mr. Ronnie Brown introduced new physical education techniques, marking a turning point in the school's approach to sports and fitness.
+Sporting Excellence: Gursel Enver, representing Newham House, won the high jump competition, a testament to the school’s athletic achievements.

 1960-1970: Pioneering Co-Education

 • 1962: Merged with The English School for Girls, becoming a co-educational institution.
+Mr Anthony Eggleston was appointed as Headmaster.

 • 1963: In December, the inter-communal troubles started between Greek Cypriots, which resulted in Turkish Cypriot staff and students leaving the School.
 The National Guard takes over the Lloyds Boarding House.